 - Don’t run your copper mugs through the dishwasher like we did.
 They develop somewhat unsightly tarnishes.
 Oops.

 For Rhubarb Simple Syrup: I am always inspired by the Hungry Tigress and her Rhubeena led me to make a rhubarb simple syrup.
 However, when I decided to make it I didn’t think to check how she made it.
-In the end I made it like I do most simple syrups: fruit/flavor, sugar, plus water.
+In the end I made it like I do most simple syrups: fruit/flavour, sugar, plus water.
 For this I used about 2 ½ cups of chopped (red) rhubarb, 1 cup of water, and 1 cup of sugar.
 I cooked it until the rhubarb was squishy (~15 minutes) and then removed from heat.
 Cool, strain, and bottle.
 Easy.

 Search ebay, etsy, and thrift stores for your own copper mugs and enjoy!